Relieving Dental Pain:

 The main benefits of pulp extirpation include:

-Relieving pain
+Relieving Pain

 Pulp extirpation is typically performed to alleviate severe tooth pain caused by an infected or inflamed pulp.
+By removing the infected pulp, the source of pain is eliminated, providing immediate relief.

-Preserving the tooth
+Preserving the Tooth

 Pulp extirpation can help save a tooth that might otherwise need to be extracted, preserving the natural teeth and preventing the need for more extensive and costly dental work.
+It maintains the tooth’s structural integrity.

-Restoring function
+Restoring Function

 After the procedure, the tooth can be restored with a crown or filling, restoring its function and allowing the patient to chew and speak normally.
+This restoration ensures the tooth remains fully functional and aesthetically pleasing.

 Am I a good candidate for treatment?